RocketCommunicationsInc/astro-www/src/pages/components/classification-markings.md

 ---
 title: Classification & Control Markings
+description: Classification and Control Markings are required for digital products created for government clients who interact with classified or controlled information.
 layout: project:layouts/component-docs/component-docs-layout.astro
 storybook: components-classification-markings--all-banner-variants
 height: 500px
 git: rux-classification-marking
 ---

-# Classification & Control Markings

 ::storybook-demo

-Classification and Control Markings are required for digital products created for government clients who interact with classified or controlled information.
 In your digital product, such as a desktop or web application, there should be an [Overall Marking](#overall-marking), [Portion Markings](#portion-marking) if possible, and an [Authority Block](#authority-block).
 Each of these features will be described in more detail below.

 :::note
 All Classification and Control Markings on this page are for illustration purposes only.